Ohtu-Tyoturvallisuus/TTS-documentation/docs/guide-EAS.md

 ```
 This means the **`main`** profile's Android build will be uploaded to the **Internal Track** for testing.

 > **Important:** Ensure alignment between `eas.json` profiles and the corresponding GitHub Actions workflows to avoid deployment mismatches.
 The `eas.json` file is dynamically generated during GitHub Actions workflows, utilizing **GitHub secrets** for secure configuration.
+>
+> For iOS submissions, critical fields such as:
+> - **`appleId`**
+> - **`ascAppId`**
+> - **`appleTeamId`**
+>
+> are populated using these secrets. **New developers must ensure that the GitHub secret for `appleId` is updated with a valid value**.
+>
+> ⚠️ **Note:** The current `appleId` value will be removed when the current developer group transitions the project.
+Without this update, iOS builds and submissions will fail.
+>
-For iOS submissions, critical fields such as `appleId`, `ascAppId`, and `appleTeamId` are populated using these secrets.
-New developers must ensure that the **GitHub secret for `appleId`** is updated with a valid value, as the current value will be removed when the current developer group transitions the project.
-Proper alignment ensures that the correct profile, channel, and track configurations are applied to each build and submission stage.
+> Proper alignment ensures that the correct profile, channel, and track configurations are applied to each build and submission stage.
 Misalignment may lead to deploying updates to unintended environments or audiences.

 ### Summary of Profiles, Channels, and Tracks